-Op-ed: When and why did bottled wine culture disappear in Georgia?
+Op-ed: Shoes as drinking vessels - can bottled wine culture disappear in Georgia?

 Georgians proudly call their country “the birthplace of wine”.
 However, many of today’s local traditions might cause one to doubt this statement.